walexi/fellowshipai/README.md

 ## Solution
 - Edge-Labeling Graph Neural Network for Few-shot Learning
+- The parameters of the network are learned by episodic training
+- It can be easily extended to perform a transductive inference

 ## Possible improvements
 - Use another loss such as the [cycle loss](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.371.1288&rep=rep1&type=pdf).